 Challenge TB runs from September 30, 2014 until September 29, 2019 and will align with the WHO post-2015 Global TB Strategy and the new United States Government TB Strategy to enhance focus on improving patient-centered quality TB services, building local capacity and the utilization of innovations and new technologies to move forward in the global fight against TB.

-Challenge TB will have three main objectives:
+Challenge TB has three main objectives:

 1. Improve patient-centered quality care and services for TB